vk2227/vk2227.github.io/README.md

 ## Question 1

-The nested for loop below processes a set of lists and combines the elements into a single list.
+The nested for loop below processes a list of lists and flattens the elements into a single list.
 How to do the same thing in a single line using list comprehension?

 #### Code
     def single_list(X):